aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 ## Alerts for All

-Great, we have a chime and it's added into Home Assistant.
+Great, we have a chime that we can add into Home Assistant.
 That's not very useful yet.
 So let's add notifications!

 > I also _happen_ to have a camera by the doorbell, so I include a camera snapshot in my notifications.